The most interesting bits

 The rest of the interview can be read here.

-14. ‘Notations from the public diary of Invisible Borders’ by Emmanuel Iduma, a writer documenting on the photography collective’s second annual journey, currently underway, between Nigeria and Ethiopia.
-The article takes three themes — Safety, Borders, Transportation — to raise the objects and obstacles of travelling through Tchad, Sudan and Ethiopia.
+Sixteenth: “Notations from the public diary of Invisible Borders,” by Emmanuel Iduma, a Nigerian writer documenting on the photography collective’s second annual journey, currently underway, between Nigeria and Ethiopia.
+The article takes three themes — Safety, Borders, Transportation — to raise the objects and obstacles of traveling through Tchad, Sudan and Ethiopia.

 Check the Invisible Borders Facebook page for their updates and photos.